Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 What happened here?
 There was a DustBuster, a toupee, a life raft exploded.
 One's bald, one's in a boat, they're both unconscious!
-Is that another bee joke?
+Is that another Goober joke?
 No!
 No one's flying the plane!
 This is JFK control tower, Flight 356.
 What's your status?